Delta Kappa Epsilon Fraternity House (Greencastle, Indiana)

-Delta Kappa Epsilon Fraternity House is a historic Delta Kappa Epsilon fraternity house located at Greencastle, Putnam County, Indiana.
+Delta Kappa Epsilon Fraternity House is a historic Delta Kappa Epsilon fraternity house located at Greencastle, Indiana.
 It was designed by noted Indiana architect Robert Frost Daggett and built in 1926.

 It is a three-story, seven-bay, Tudor Revival style building faced in Indiana limestone.
 The building was originally H-shaped, but has been enlarged.
 It has a hipped roof and three-bay protruding porch on the first floor.

 It was listed on the National Register of Historic Places in 1996.
 It is located in the Eastern Enlargement Historic District.